MrSharma151/Magic-Notes-Website/README.md

 # Todo-List-Website
-A fully responsiv 'Magic Notes' Website using Html, Css , BootStrap and JavaScript.
+A fully responsive 'Magic Notes' Website using Html, Css , BootStrap and JavaScript.